-After Microsoft announced Windows 11, it released the first Windows 11 preview build 22000.51 to the public on Monday.
-If you are excited to test out the new desktop OS, we have written a simple tutorial on how to upgrade to Windows 11 from Windows 10.
-So far, we have been testing Windows 11 and have come across some of the best new Windows 11 features that you should know.
-From hidden features to the major ones, we have covered all the new features of Windows 11 in great detail.
+After Microsoft first announced Windows 11, it released some major Windows 11 previews, including Build 22000.51 and 22000.100, to Windows Insiders a good look at all the new features.
+And today, Microsoft has finally released the first stable build of Windows 11 to all eligible users.
+If you are excited to try the next-gen Windows OS update, we have written a tutorial on how to upgrade to Windows 11 from Windows 10.
+We have been testing Windows 11 for weeks now and have come across some of the best new Windows 11 features that you should know about.
+From hidden features to the major ones, we have covered all the new features of Windows 11 in great detail here.

-Here, we have listed 18 new Windows 11 features, ranging from the redesigned Start Menu and Action Center to Android app support, Auto-HDR, and a lot more.
-You can expand the table and move to the relevant part with just a click.
+We have listed the 25 best new Windows 11 features, ranging from the redesigned Start Menu and Action Center to Android app support, Auto-HDR, and a lot more.
+You can expand the table below and move to the relevant feature with just a click.

 1. New Start Menu